1jnole/1jnole/README.md

 ![Cypress](https://img.shields.io/badge/Cypress-%2317202C.svg?style=for-the-badge&logo=cypress&logoColor=white)

-## 🌱 Current Learning Goals

-- Mastering micro-frontend architectures to build scalable web apps.
-- Delving into state management solutions like NgRx to manage complex app states.
-- Improving my knowledge of react and react-native

 Feel free to check out my pinned repositories below and don't hesitate to reach out if you'd like to collaborate on a project, or just chat about web dev!